swiss/e-collecting-hackathon-team9/README.md

 # E-Collecting Hackathon – Team Title

-*Over the course of two days, you will develop your solution for collecting electronic signatures for popular initiatives and referendums from A to Z, addressing the **9 (?)** topics outlined in the white paper **(add link to updated version)**.
+*Over the course of two days, you will develop your solution for collecting electronic signatures for popular initiatives and referendums from A to Z, addressing the **9 (?)** topics outlined in the guideline paper **(add link to updated version)**.
 Your prototype can be conceptual, clickable, and/or technical.
 Either way, you should clearly present the interactions and data flows between actors, software, and infrastructure components over time, as well as the user experience of these actors.*

 ## Approach